AldoGatica123/aldogatica123.github.io/_posts/2019-03-12-using-aws-chalice-with-travis.md

 #### Avoid creating multiple API-Gateway endpoints
 _I didn't have my `.chalice/deployed` directory in my commit files and Travis was doing multiple endpoints while the project needed to be deployed on the same I had created.
+[Solution found here][chalice-issue-link]
 Also I had to make some changes to the AWS policies to work in DynamoDB and API Gateway_

 I will still be working on this project, it will be documented in later entries.